 Coordination of benefits applies when you have healthcare coverage under more than one plan.
 If you are covered by another plan or plans, the benefits under this policy and the other plan(s) will be coordinated.
 This means one plan pays its full benefits first, and then any other plans pay.
-The policy follows the order of benefit determination rules in the Oregon Administrative Rules.
+The policy follows the order of benefit determination rules in the Idaho Administrative Procedures Act.
 These rules decide which plan is primary and pays a claim for benefits first.
 (For coordination with Medicare, see section 10.4.2)

 COB can be very complicated.
 This is a summary of some of the more common situations where you may have double coverage.
-It is not a full description of all of the COB rules.
 If your situation is not described here, contact Customer Service for more information.